Academic lectures will include topics covering:

 fitness requirements.
 You should report in your best possible

 physical condition.
-The better shape you’re in, the less susceptible
+The better shape you are in, the less

-you’ll be to injury.
-It is highly recommended that you prepare
+susceptible you will be to injury.
+It is highly recommended that you

 You are required to be within Navy body fat standards upon